Skip to content

 Should I use a brake pressure curve, and which way?

 Start linear.
-Add a mild concave/S-curve only if you can't modulate the top of the brake smoothly — it gives more resolution in the light-to-mid range, which helps trail braking.
+Add a mild concave/S-curve only if you can't modulate the top of the brake smoothly.
+It gives more resolution in the light-to-mid range, which helps trail braking.
 A convex curve makes the brake bite early, useful if the pedal is too stiff to reach high force.
 Set it in the vendor app (Fanatec Control Panel, Moza Pit House, Simagic SimPro) or per-sim where supported.

 Why does my brake point keep moving over a session?